MiamiOH-CSE274/Portfolio/README.md

 I used an array queue for the Hindu shuffle.
 I used the array queue from my 03_Queue_Lab.
 With the array queue, when I do a splice, I remove a segment of cards from the queue, which takes O(n), where n is the number of cards in the segments.
 I repeatedly doing this until that the queue is empty.
 So the total cost for the splice operation takes O (m*n), where m is the number of segments, and n is the number of cards in each segments.
 Even though it takes (m*n), but m will be a constant number, considering that a deck of cards only have 52 cards.
 For example, if each segment is 20 cards, then m will be just 2.6.
 So, the splice operation actually takes O (n) time.
 Therefore, when doing the splice operation for the Hindu shuffle, using linked list has not particular advantages over using an array-based queue.

+<strong><em>Closest Starbucks<em></strong>
+Two possible data structures can be used for the Closest Starbucks project, KD-Trees and Grid (2-d array used as dictionary).
+In this project, the data structure must support getNearest() operation.
+This method will find and return a nearest location relative to a particular position.

+Using 2-d tree, all the locations are stored as nodes.
+These nodes are not stored in the internal nodes.
+The internal nodes do not contain Starbucks locations.
+They only contain the middle point of x-axis (latitude) and y-axis (longitude).

+The choice between 2-d tree and 2-d array depends on the input data set.
+In this project, the input data set contains Starbucks locations identified by their address, longitude, and latitude.
+The data set is not sorted.
+Instead, the data set is randomly distributed.
+In this case, using 2-d tree is better choice.
+Using 2-d tree, the getNearest() will return a pretty accurate location, and it should also be fairly fast.
+Getting the nearest location is an O (log N) operation since the input data set contains randomly distributed locations.
+If using 2-d array for the same input data set, getting the nearest location will be an O (n) operation.

+If the input data set is sorted, then using Grid (2-d array) would be better.
+Using 2-d array with sorted locations, find a nearest location is an O (1) operation and it will also be very accurate.